Maider Tellería

-Maider Tellería Goñi (born July 14, 1973 in San Sebastián) is a former Spanish field hockey player.
+Maider Tellería Goñi (born 14 July 1973 in San Sebastián) is a former Basque Spanish field hockey player.
 She was a member of the gold medal-winning Women's National Team at the 1992 Summer Olympics in Barcelona.

 The defender also competed in the women's tournament at the 1996 Summer Olympics in Atlanta (finishing in last place), and in the 2000 Summer Olympics Women's Tournament in Sydney, where Spain finished fourth, losing in the bronze medal game to the Netherlands.
 Her last Olympic appearance came at the 2004 Summer Olympics in Athens, where the team finished the women's tournament in 10th place.